Joe Lolley: International career

 As an England and Great Britain International, Lolley has represented his country at both University Level and semi-professional level.
 In the summer of 2013 he was selected by the Great Britain University team to play at the 2013 World University Games in Russia where GB went on to reach the final winning the silver medal.
 He then made his debut for the England C team in a 2–2 friendly match with the Czech Republic U21s in November 2013 during his time at Kidderminster.

 Personal life

 Lolley studied Sports Coaching at the University of Central Lancashire.

-Lolley also takes a keen interest in politics, and would often use his now deleted Twitter account to discuss current affairs.
-He has supported increasing rates of income tax for high earners.

 Lolley is also a dog lover.
 He visited the Soi Dog Foundation in Thailand in June 2019, and also has his own black Labrador named Bear.